+1 Enter the car and check that the seat is adjusted properly.
+Make sure that the brake (and clutch) pedal can be depressed completely.
+Move the seat closer it necessary.

-- 1 Enter the car and fasten the seat belt. - 2 Apply the parking brake if not already set. - 3 Place the gear selector lever in neutral (position N or P, automatic transmission). - 4 Depress the clutch pedal (manual transmission). - 5 Without touching the accelerator pedal turn the ignition key to starting position.
+2 Fasten the seat belt.

+3 Apply the parking brake if not already set.
+Depress the brake pedal with your right foot.

+4 Place the gear selector lever in neutral (position N or P, automatic transmission).

+5 Depress the clutch pedal (manual transmission).

+6 Without touching the accelerator pedal turn the ignition key to starting position.
 Release the key as soon as the engine starts.
 Avoid repeated short attempts to start (fuel is injected every time the starter is engaged when engine is cold).